Program: Torres del Paine Classic "W" hike

 After an early breakfast, you and your guide will leave Puerto Natales heading towards Torres del Paine National Park.
 After arriving in the park you will begin to walk up Almirante Nieto, a mountain that takes you to an incredible view of Lake Nordenskjold and the Asencio Valley.
 You and your guide will arrive at Camp Chileno a few hours after lunch.
 After a short rest in Chileno you will hike one hour through a dense Lenga forest.
 After leaving the forest, you arrive at your campsite.
 Here you will leave your pack and take another quick rest.
 After leaving your campsite you will approach a moraine and climb to see the amazing granite peaks known as the Torres.
 After a bit of time admiring the view you will return back to Camp Torres to sleep and have dinner.

 In the morning you will have breakfast and then prepare to hike again.
-You will leave Camp Torres and walk for five hours towards a hidden climbers camp.
-It is hidden behind a hill and into another valley.
-The trail is not noticeable to a hiker.
+You will leave Camp Chileno and walk for four hours towards Camp Cuernos, which is located on the coast of Lake Nordenskjold and the foot of the impressive Cuernos of Paine.
 Along the way you will border Almirante Nieto and pass by Lake Nordenskjold.
-You will have a few rivers to cross by hopping across rocks and also catch views of glaciers upon the mountain tops that are hovering over you.
+You will have a few rivers to cross by hopping across rocks and also catch views of glaciers and the mountaintops that are hovering over you.
 Finally you see the Cuernos!
-They are monstrous peaks, you will spend the night in a valley just behind the Cuernos after a breath-taking journey.
+They are monstrous peaks; you will spend the night at the foot of them after a breath-taking journey.

-Day 5: Camp Italiano - Refugio Paine Grande
+Day 4: Camp Torres - French Valley - Refugio Paine Grande

 After a restful nights sleep and an energizing breakfast you will be ready to hike again.
 Today you will have a short four hours through a small forest and then along Lake Grey.
 Most days this section of the park is also windy, because of the openness provided by Lake Grey, Glacier Grey and the Southern Ice Field.
 After about two hours of hiking you will get your first peaks of Glacier Grey and be stunned.
 You will continue on two more hours until arriving at Camp Grey, leave your things and then continue ten more minutes until you arrive at the beach where you will have a gorgeous view of the glacier.
 You will arrive here just after lunch, leaving you plenty of time to admire the scenery.